 Let’s get a little historical perspective on the vocabulary of the scriptures.
-Which is easier for a member of The Church of Jesus Christ of Latter-day Saints to read, the Ensign, New Era, and Friend, or the Book of Mormon?
+Which is easier for a member of The Church of Jesus Christ of Latter-day Saints to read, the Liahona, For the Strength of Youth, the Friend, or the Book of Mormon?
 Usually people will say the Church magazines are easier to read and understand.
 Why?
 Because they are written in modern language that is common to us.
 Which is easier to understand, the Book of Mormon or the New Testament?
 Most will say the Book of Mormon.
 Why?
 Because the language of the translator of the Book of Mormon is closer to our common language of today than to the translators of the New Testament.
 The King James version of the Old and New Testaments was published in 1611 C.E.
 (A.D. for you old diehards).
 England was still living with Shakespearean English.
 We all know how easy it is to understand Shakespeare.

 Learning new words